PedroJoaquim/ParaGraph/README.md

 ### Add Project to CLASSPATH

 The first step is to add our _ParaGraph*.jar_ file to you project _CLASSPATH_.
-This can be achieved by running your project with the following command:
+This can be achieved by running your application with the following command:

-`java -cp "/path/to/jar/Paragraph*.jar" your.project.MainClass`
+`java -cp "/path/to/jar/Paragraph*.jar" your.app.MainClass`

 ### Loading the Graph